 Our Team: Administration

 Matthew Omelagah is the Co-Founder and CEO of Omelagah, Inc. In this role, Mr. Omelagah is responsible for overall company performance including; operations management, business development and company strategy.
-Mr. Omelagah is responsible for 150+ employees providing support services in partnership with six Regional Centers throughout Northern California.
+Mr. Omelagah is responsible for 160+ employees providing services in partnership with six Regional Centers throughout Northern California.

-Mr. Omelagah started his social work career working at Excell Center, a residential treatment program for at-risk youth in Turlock, CA. Excell Center is part of the Aspiranet, a nonprofit 501(c)(3) social services agency providing foster care and adoption services throughout the state of California.
+Mr. Omelagah started his career in human services working at Excell Center, a residential treatment program for at-risk youth in Turlock, CA. Excell Center is part of the Aspiranet, a nonprofit 501(c)(3) social services agency providing foster care and adoption services throughout the state of California.
 As Director of Recreational Activities, Mr. Omelagah was responsible for the overall design and implementation of all recreational programing at the center.

 After graduating from Columbia University School of Social Work, Mr. Omelagah joined Golden Gate Regional Center in San Francisco California where we worked on the closure of Agnews Developmental Center.
 Mr. Omelagah worked on the Community Resource Development Unit.
 The unit’s efforts resulted in the development of 13 new single-family homes in San Mateo County, providing community-based, service-enriched housing for people with developmental disabilities.
 These homes and other community resources enabled the successful transition of 50 people out of an institutional setting into loving caring community environments.